DivorceWe're Here to Listen and Take Action

 Is West Virginia an Equitable Distribution (50/50) Divorce State?

 Under the law of equitable distribution, there is a presumption that marital property should be divided equally.
-There are certain exceptions to this rule, which may be unique to a particular case.
-We are glad to discuss these matters in detail with our clients, to help them fashion a framework for property and debt distribution.
+There are certain exceptions to this rule, which may be unique to a particular divorce case.
+Our divorce lawyers in Martinsburg, WV are glad to discuss these matters in detail with our clients, to help them fashion a framework for property and debt distribution.

-Factors that may influence on where the assets go include:
+Factors that may influence where the assets go include:

 - The length of the marriage